About

 Legislative Accomplishments

 In 1994, Senator Tartaglione became the fifth woman in state history to win election to the State Senate and in 2010 became the first woman to serve in Senate Democratic Leadership when she was elected Caucus Secretary.
-Now in her seventh term, she serves as Democratic Chairwoman of the Senate Labor and Industry Committee, and serves on the Banking and Insurance, Consumer Protection and Professional Licensure, and Law and Justice standing committees in the Senate, as well as the bicameral Legislative Budget and Finance Committee and the Senate Committee on Ethics and Official Conduct.
-She is a member of the Accessibility Advisory Board within the Department of Labor and Industry, the Election Law Advisory Board under the Joint State Government Commission and the Board of Trustees of Temple University and serves as chairwoman of the Senate Philadelphia Delegation.
+She now is the first woman to serve as the Senate Democratic Whip.
+Now in her eighth term, she serves as Democratic Chairwoman of the Senate Intergovernmental Operations Committee, and serves on the Labor & Industry, Law & Justice, Rules & Executive Nominations, Veterans Affairs & Emergency Preparedness standing committees in the Senate, as well as the bicameral Legislative Budget and Finance Committee and the Senate Committee on Ethics and Official Conduct.
+She is a member of the Election Law Advisory Board under the Joint State Government Commission and the Board of Trustees of Temple University.

 Senator Tartaglione is widely known as the Senate’s leading advocate for working families, fair wages, and people with disabilities.
-She authored Pennsylvania’s landmark 2006 minimum wage increase and was instrumental in the establishment of the state Office for People with Disabilities.
+She authored Senate Bill 1090- Pennsylvania’s landmark 2006 minimum wage increase and was instrumental in the establishment of the state Office for People with Disabilities.

 Senator Tartaglione has acted to safeguard and support the Pennsylvania State Police.
 During the 2011-2012 session, her legislation was enacted to allocate additional funding to the PSP, allowing the department to reinforce its dwindling complement of troopers.